 The creative fee is the amount I charge for my photography services and includes on-site photography, pre- and post-production, and overhead.

 My creative fee covers licensing for the most common uses, such as web, social media, competition entry, and small print marketing.
 Depending on how the photographs will be used, I may charge additional licensing fees.
 Typically I only charge additional fees for paid advertisement use and large-scale marketing media.
 Editorial use in magazines and other publications also requires additional licensing, but the publication is responsible for the fees in those cases since they are they party using and benefiting from the photography.

 These three factors determine the project estimate I provide you.
 Depending on the type of project, two of these factors or all three may be combined into one item.
 I try to keep it as simple as possible for you.
 My estimates and invoices are itemized, so you can see exactly where your money is going.
-To get an estimate for your project, please submit a request for estimate, or contact me directly.
+To get an estimate for your project, please contact me.
 Thanks!